Create a Survey in less than 60 seconds!

 1. Define what your corporate stands for

-Creating an ICP begins with outlining what your business stands for.
-You must be clear about the vision, mission, and goals of your enterprise.
+Creating an ICP in marketing or any other field begins with outlining what your business stands for.
+You must be clear about your enterprise’s vision, mission, and goals.
 This also includes defining the unique value that you are providing to the customer.
 It is an ongoing process.
 As customer’s needs and wants change, your business must be able to adapt and transform.

-Also, your brand positioning determines the kind of patrons that you are looking to attract and retain over a period of time.
-Once your clear about your brand identity, then it helps you decide who your customer should be.
+Also, your brand positioning determines the kind of patrons you want to attract and retain over time.
+Once you are clear about your brand identity, it helps you decide who your customers should be.

 2. Gather information from your best customers

 Consistent and constructive feedback is one of the best ways to improve any product or service.
-And there is no one better than your existing customers to provide you with these details.
+And no one better than your existing customers can provide these details.

-Reach out to your top ten customers, the ones who love your product, and are loyal to your brand.
+Reach out to your top ten customers who love your product and are loyal to your brand.
 Keep in mind that they should be the ones getting the maximum value from your product or service.
-It is important to choose the best ten, as they are likely to give you their time and help you in your endeavor.
+Choosing the best ten is essential; they will likely give you their time and help you in your endeavor.

 A good way to narrow down your top ten is by asking the right questions: